earapanos/Portfolio/README.md

 <h2>Data Analysis of census Sector Population of 2010 and 2022 Census - Palhoça City, Brazil</h2>

-Palhoça is a city from east part of Santa Catarina State and it is located on Florianópolis Metropolitan Region.
+Palhoça is a city from east part of Santa Catarina estate and it is located on Florianópolis Metropolitan Region.
 Palhoça is an economic centre based on services industries and in your territory there are an important natural reserve, that include a huge hydric rosources, forestry, coastal and scenic.
 These settings makes Palhoça city a strong destinity of migrants in Brazil.

 The Brazilian Institute of Geography and Statitics (IBGE as a brazilian acronym) published recently a preview of the population per census sector of all brazilian territory.
 The results of 2022 Census allow to explore the spatial analysis since there are available the geometries of each census sector.